IT-REX-Platform/template-microservice/README.md

 ### Todos

+Follow the guide in the wiki: https://github.com/IT-REX-Platform/wiki/blob/main/dev-manuals/backend/new-service.md

-After cloning the repository, you need to do the following steps:
+Addtionally, after cloning the repository, you need to do the following steps:
 - [ ] Setup the gradle files correctly.
 This means
   - [ ] Change the project name in the `settings.gradle` file
   - [ ] Change the package name in the `build.gradle` file (there is a TODO comment)